 My first website on Weebly.
 And yes, that header/logo is not that great.

-What I did have was family and friends photos to show my photography skills and a few internship pieces.
-I was ready, or so I thought.
-I eventually got temp assignments and kept researching.
+What I did have was family and friends’ photos to show my photography skills and a few internship pieces.
+With those, I showcased my best assets, willingness to learn and eventually landed temp assignments.

-Logo redo part 1.
+Logo redoes part 1.
 Better than the last.
 Still not good.

 Are you considering changing your brand’s name?
 Have you?
 I’d love to know bit more about your decision!